plotdb/konfig/doc/spec.md

 ## Meta: Tree of Ctrls

-User can compose return values of a set of controls into a nested object by defining a meta object `meta` using hash keys as paths of value from specpfic control.
+Values of controls can be turned into a nested object by defining a meta object `meta` with keys as paths to each value of controls.
 For example, following `meta`:

     meta = {
-      text: { type: "color", ... }
+      text: { type: "color", default: "#fff", ... }
-      background: { type: "color", ... }
+      background: { type: "color", default: "#000", ... }
     };

-may provide result object like following:
+provides an object like following:

     {text: "#fff", background: "#000"}